 This documentation is based on connector version 22.05.
 If you are using the 19.03.0.1 connector, see earlier versions of the documentation.

 Desktop and application pools are configured in the Horizon Cloud environment.
 You also set user and group entitlements in the Horizon Cloud tenant, not in the Workspace ONE Access service.
 You must sync these users and groups to the Workspace ONE Access service from Active Directory before integrating Workspace ONE Access with your Horizon Cloud tenant.

 To integrate Horizon Cloud with Workspace ONE Access, you create one or more virtual apps collections in the Workspace ONE Access console.
 The virtual apps collections contain the configuration information for the Horizon Cloud tenants as well as sync settings.

 You can set up a sync schedule for each virtual apps collection to regularly sync assignments from the Horizon Cloud tenants to the Workspace ONE Access service.

-After you integrate the Horizon Cloud tenant with Workspace ONE Access, you can see the Horizon Cloud desktops and applications in the Workspace ONE Access console.
+After you integrate the Horizon Cloud tenants with Workspace ONE Access and sync the virtual apps collection, you can see the Horizon desktops and applications in the Workspace ONE Access console.
 You can also view user and group entitlements.

-End users can launch their entitled desktops and applications from the Workspace ONE Intelligent Hub portal or app.
+End users can launch their assigned desktops and applications from the Workspace ONE Intelligent Hub app or portal.
 These desktops and applications can be accessed in a browser or in the VMware Horizon® Client™.
-Horizon Client versions 3.4 and later are supported.